 I am exhausted.
 I moved out of my house two days ago – only two – with two of my children.
 Who knew living in one bedroom would be so awful?
-Ah they’re not too bad.
+Ah, they’re not too bad.
 I mean given that they’ve just left the only home they’ve known.
 Both nights they have beaten the crap out of each other – mostly in peals of laughter, often in tears and shouts.
 Last night I lay on the free bed and tried to ignore it all.
 I think I didn’t sleep.
 Well maybe for a few minutes.

 I eventually cracked the whip.
 “Time for bed.
 Get undressed.
 Brush your teeth.”
 It only took fifteen minutes last night.
 A five-minute improvement on the twenty the night before.
 Loud, loud minutes.
-Then were the musical beds.
+Then came the musical beds.
 “I’m not sleeping him.”
 “Well I’m not sleeping with her.”
 Both wanting and then not wanting to sleep with me.
 I’m too exhausted to argue.
 A roar – “Just get into a bed.”
 Giggles.
 I want to cry with tiredness.

 We’re finally in the two beds, in some combination of people.
 I fall asleep quickly.
 My little one is usually asleep before me.
 Often, they both are.
 If they’re not, I realize I don’t care.
 I have barely closed my eyes when an alarm wakes me up.
 An iPhone alarm, or a child(ren) alarm.
 There is jumping on the bed.
 A tickle-fest for three.
 Me weaker (more tired) than the other two with their boundless energy.
 Aren’t children supposed to need more sleep than adults?
 What happened to that?
 “Mom.
 Come on.
 Get up.”
 What the fuck.
 When did this role reversal happen?
 No. I know.
 Why did it pick moving week to show up?